AdityaSavara/MSRESOLVE/UnitTests/TuningCorrectorGasMixture/0-README.txt

 If we look at the SLSUniqueMoleculesAndChosenMassFragments, we see that the reason is that test_3.py switches to using m24 for ethyne rather than m26.
 Test_4.py is a copy of test_3.py, but the SLS solving has been changed to focus on largest reference fragment.
 Accordingly, test_4.py has solving and output that matches test_2.py

+***
+To evaluate whether the tuning corrector intensity feature is working correctly, we note:

+In 1, 2, and 4 the concentrations are solved based on:

+30	ethane
+15	1butanal
+28	ethene
+26	ethyne

+From the file TuningCorrectorGasMixtureHypotheticalReferenceMeasuredVsSimulated.xlsx, we see that at mass 15 the measured ratio is much higher than the literature.
+That means that the tuning correction for the pattern will push the tuning corrected 1butanal m15 to be higher.
+Comparing ExportedReferencePatternMixed.csv and ExportedReferencePatternStandardForCorrectionValuesMixedStandardTuning.csv, we see that m15 relative intensity has gone from 5.4 in Standard Tuning to 7.32 in the "ExportedReferencePatternMixed" where it is tuning corrected.
+The tuning corrector intensity feature should move in the opposite direction.
+That means it should bring the ScaledConcentration of 1butanal down in test_2.py relative to test_1.py.
+Test_4.py has the same scaled concentrations as test_2.py.
+That is the trend observed, but test_4.py and test_2.py have negative concentrations for 1butanal, which is a bit surprising.
+To look at a more clear example, we can look at the first molecule solved by SLS which is ethane, solved by m30.
+Based on what is in  TuningCorrectorGasMixtureHypotheticalReferenceMeasuredVsSimulated.xlsx, the pattern should go down at m30 from standard tuning to tuning corrected (and it does, in ExportedReferencePatternStandardForCorrectionValuesMixedStandardTuning.csv and ExportedReferencePatternExternalTuningCorrected.csv) : Thus we would expect the concentration to go up for ethane, when going from test_1.py to test_2.py.
+It does.
+Test_4.py has the same scaled concentrations as test_2.py.